benbalter/benbalter.github.com/_posts/2015-01-02-https-all-the-things.md

 Typically, when you make a request to a website, the first step is to convert the human-readable domain name (e.g., `example.com`) to a computer-readable IP address (e.g, `93.184.216.34`) by querying your internet provider's domain server.
 Think of it like checking the yellow pages for a company's phone number.
 But if you're the internet provider, there's no reason you can't instruct your domain server to return no IP address, making it look like the requested domain simply doesn't exist, or worse, to return a malicious site in its place.

 If you want to block a particular piece of content, say a blog post on WordPress.com, your only choice is to poison the DNS entry to block the entire site, as there's no way to know if the user's request is for objectionable or innocuous content.
-This forces a baby-with-the-bathwater choice and is exactly how most internet censorship is implemented today, at least on the state level.
+This forces a baby-with-the-bathwater choice and is exactly how most internet censorship is implemented today, at least on the state level.[^disclaimer]

 You've probably seen the [now-famous Google DNS graffiti](http://mashable.com/2014/03/21/twitter-ban-turkey-graffiti/) when Turkey banned Twitter earlier this year.
 By instructing your computer to use a public DNS server, rather than your internet service provider's, that domain look up, the weak link in the request, instead goes to a third-party beyond the state's control, and the website becomes accessible again.[^armsrace]